AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-30/acsd-49513-remote-storage-synchronization-fails.md

 title: "ACSD-49513: Remote storage synchronization fails"
 description: Apply the ACSD-49513 patch to fix the Adobe Commerce issue where the remote storage synchronization fails because of 0-byte files.
 ---
-# ACSD-49513: remote storage synchronization fails because of 0-byte files
+# ACSD-49513: Remote storage synchronization fails because of 0-byte files

 The ACSD-49513 patch fixes the issue where the remote storage synchronization fails because of 0-byte files.
 This patch is available when the [[!DNL Quality Patches Tool (QPT)]](/help/announcements/adobe-commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.md) 1.1.30 is installed.
 The patch ID is ACSD-49513.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.7.